Highly Pathogenic Avian Influenza (HPAI) and other diseases in Minnesota and the Midwest can cause great losses to commercial poultry farms.

 - I don’t want to give up my lucky ball cap.
 It goes with me everywhere.

-- The door to the barn is locked and I have an armful of supplies and can’t unlock the door.
+- The barn door is locked, and I have an armful of supplies and can’t unlock it.
 So I put the boxes on the ground and then unlocked the door.

 - I leave the entryway door open for convenience while I’m working in the barn.